 - Minced flat leaf parsley

-- Increase heat to medium-high and bring soup to a gentle boil, then reduce heat to maintain a gentle simmer.
+- Increase heat to medium-high and bring soup to a gentle boil, then reduce heat to maintain an active simmer.
 Cover pot partially with a lid and let simmer for 15 minutes.
+Test a piece of the pasta to make sure it's done to at least al dente.
 Remove and discard the bay leaf and parm rind.
 Taste the soup and add salt and pepper as needed.

-- Give the soup a stir, then lay mozzarella slices over the top of the soup (optional: place the soup under the broiler and heat until the cheese bubbles - make sure you're using an oven safe pot).
+- Stir in the cooked chicken.
+Place mozzarella slices over the top of the soup (optional: place the soup under the broiler and heat until the cheese bubbles – make sure you're using a broiler-safe pot).

 - Sprinkle grated cheese and parsley over the soup, and serve.